Dragon Hole: Research

 Due to the surrounding geological challenges, new research methods were created in order to study the hole.
 The surrounding coral is only at an average depth of 0.5-0.8 m, therefore discouraging any large research vessels from accessing the opening of the Dragon Hole.

-One new method was the utilization of a boat that had a flat bottom that allowed it to rest above the entrance to the hole despite the shallow waters surrounding it.
+One new method was the use of a boat that had a flat bottom that allowed it to rest above the entrance to the hole despite the shallow waters surrounding it.
 This vessel is used as a staging platform for gathering data, as well as deploying the Remotely Operated Vehicle (ROV).
-Due to the utilization of a “underwater integrated navigation system” the ROV was capable of receiving real-time commands allowing for control over movement and observation.
+Due to the use of an "underwater integrated navigation system" the ROV was capable of receiving real-time commands allowing for control over movement and observation.

 The device carrier or flat bottom vessel served as an important tool to transport sampling and research equipment on site without damage of the surrounding reefs and environment.
 The total size of this research vessel was 25x18 m.

 The ROV or device was a total size of 3.0x1.7x1.7 m.
-What was specifically used was a “FCV2000D professional grade ROV”.
+What was specifically used was a "FCV2000D professional grade ROV".

 Blue holes are very valuable to scientists regarding the research of climate change, marine ecology as well as geochemistry and diversification between water columns.
 Throughout the research conducted on the Dragon Hole, a multitude of data was collected.